openbraininstitute/entitycore/docs/authentication.md

   - **Write** endpoints require the user to be a member of the [service admin group](#service-admin-group).
 - Endpoints for [project resources](#endpoints-for-project-resources):
   - **Read** endpoints do not require `virtual-lab-id` or `project-id`, but:
-    - If neither is provided, only public resources are returned.
+    - If neither is provided, the project ids from the user token are used and all resources that match those ids plus public resources are returned.
-    - If both are provided, both public and private resources are returned.
+    - If both are provided, both public and private resources are returned, constrained within that project.
   - **Write** endpoints require both `virtual-lab-id` and `project-id`.
+  - **Update** endpoints do not require `virtual-lab-id` or `project-id`, but:
+    - If neither is provided, the update will be authorized if the `authorized_project_id` of the resource is in the `user_project_ids` extracted from the access token.
+    - If both are provided the update operation will only be authorized if in that specific project.
+  - **Delete** endpoints do not require `virtual-lab-id` or `project-id`, but:
+    - If neither is provided, the delete will be authorized if the `authorized_project_id` of the resource is in the `user_project_ids` extracted from the access token.
+    - If both are provided the delete operation will only be authorized if in that specific project.

 ## Service Admin Group

-To call endpoints that modify global resources, the user must belong to a special Keycloak group: `/service/entitycore/admin`.
+To call endpoints that modify global resources, the user must belong to a special Keycloak group: `/service/entitycore/admin`. read/write/update/delete operations for the service admin group are not constrained by project ids.

 ## Caching